jake-knerr/chess/README.md

   <a></a>
 </div>
 ```

+#### All rule declarations should only have a maximum of one class selector.

+Their specificity can be higher, but only a single class selector should be written in each rule.
+If not, nest the rule and use the `&` selector to target the parent class.

 #### (Optional) Consider adding a namespace prefix to a component's class names to help avoid style collisions with other components, libraries, and any other styling present in the document.